 There might be some modern trends that folks of yore could never have envisioned—people really wear sneakers with dresses to dinner?!—but there are a few holdovers from the Golden Age that are still kickin’.
 First and foremost: the classical system of labeling invites to events with certain dress codes.
 For us modern women, this ancient system of codes can be quite confusing—after all, we’re used to wearing our sneakers to dinner!

 To help you navigate the landmine that is black tie, creative black tie, business formal, and beyond, we’ve deconstructed the 10 most oft-used dress codes for you.
 You’ll never wonder what to wear to any event ever again!

 Scroll down for a detailed list of decoded dress codes, as well as pieces to shop for each one!

-A black-tie event is the epitome of a formal event.
+A black-tie event is the epitome of formal.
 Cocktail-length dresses are only allowed if they are extremely dressy and sleek.

 This is a professional look that isn’t overly dressy.
-Think: something you could definitely wear to the office (i.e., on the conservative side) but would feel comfortable wearing to grab a work drink.
+Think something you could definitely wear to the office (i.e., something on the conservative side) but would feel comfortable wearing to grab a work drink.

 Imagine what you would wear if you were giving a very important presentation at work.
-That’s essentially how you should dress for a business casual event.
+That’s essentially how you should dress for a business-formal event.

-This is the most extravagant of all the dress codes—perhaps that’s why this year’s Met Gala utilized it.
-Think: full ball gown, elbow-length gloves, and all your best jewelry.
+This is the most extravagant of all the dress codes—perhaps that’s why the Met Gala utilized it in 2014.
+Think full ball gown, elbow-length gloves, and all your best jewelry.

 As the name suggests, this is a dressy event that is still meant to be primarily social and enjoyable.